Top 7 Workers Compensation Questions

 Do I still need workers’ comp insurance if I use contractors instead of employees?

-Contract employees, leased employees, and some other work-for-hire situations may be exempt from worker's compensation requirements, but some state laws require companies to cover 1099 contractors.
-When you hire independent contractors to do work for you, you should require that they carry their own workers’ compensation or assume that you will have to pay an additional premium to cover the subcontractor on your own policy.
+Contract employees, leased employees, and other work-for-hire situations may be exempt from worker's compensation requirements, but some state laws require companies to cover 1099 contractors.
+When you hire independent contractors to do work for you, you should need that they carry their own workers’ compensation or assume that you will have to pay an additional premium to cover the subcontractor on your policy.

 Do I have to pay for workers’ comp coverage for myself?